 De-stress.
 When we’re stressed and overwhelmed, we eat.
 Food is comfort in times of mental struggle.
 Find positive ways to relax when you’re anxious about something.
 Try meditation, breathing exercises, yoga, or a walk outdoors.

-Stacy Julien is editor in-chief of CRUSH Fitness Magazine.
+Stacy Julien is editor in-chief of Crush Magazine.